-The Northern Institute of Applied Climate Science, USDA Northern Forests and Southwest Climate Hubs, and the Pacific Islands Climate Adaptation Science Center are offering the Adaptation Planning and Practices training as an online course for land managers.
+The Northern Institute of Applied Climate Science and the USDA Northern Forests and Southwest Climate Hubs are offering the Adaptation Planning and Practices training as an online course for land managers (in a series of seven 1-hour sessions).

 This unique opportunity provides hands-on training in considering climate change information and identifying adaptation actions for natural resources management professionals working in forests and native ecosystems.
 Participants will receive coaching and feedback on their own real-world climate adaptation project throughout the course.